Mukuta-Manit-D/Medix/README.md

 ----------------------------

 ## Feedback
-If you have any feedback, please reach out to us at mukutamanitd6@gmail.com .
+If you have any feedback, please reach out me at mukutamanitd6@gmail.com .
 You are also welcomed to add new features by creating Pull Requests.